Overview of capability mapping

 Tips: Hover your mouse over one of the capability states to get a description.

-Tips: Double click on a capability state and you will enter into a painter mode (mouse pointer changes to a paintbrush).
+Tips: Double-click on a capability state and enter a painter mode (mouse pointer changes to a paintbrush).
 This will allow you to paint multiple capabilities with the chosen state.
-To exit painter mode just double click on the capability state again (or press the ESC key).
+To exit painter mode, double-click the capability state again (or press the ESC key).

-Note, Jibility supports a "Not Relevant" capability state.
+Note that Jibility supports a "Not Relevant" capability state.
 This state means that the capability does not exist or is not required.
 It is shown on the map to indicate that the capability was considered and is determined to be "Not Relevant".
-Sometimes you need to include a few "Not Relevant" capabilities to save explaining to your colleagues that "Yes, I have considered this but it's not relevant".
+Sometimes, you need to include a few "Not Relevant" capabilities to save explaining to your colleagues that "Yes, I have considered this, but it's not relevant".